The Williamsburg Symphony Orchestra

-The Vision of the Williamsburg Music Association is to entertain, inspire and educate diverse audiences of all ages through musical excellence.
+The Vision of The Williamsburg Symphony Orchestra is to entertain, inspire and educate diverse audiences of all ages through musical excellence.

-The Williamsburg Music Association is a nonprofit organization consisting of three components: The Williamsburg Symphony Orchestra, The Williamsburg Symphony Orchestra League & the Williamsburg Youth Orchestras.
+The Williamsburg Symphony Orchestra is a nonprofit organization founded in 1984.
+The orchestra is functionally related to The Williamsburg Symphony Orchestra League and the Williamsburg Youth Orchestras

-Paul Try – President, The Williamsburg Symphony Orchestra League
+Paul Try, PhD – President, The Williamsburg Symphony Orchestra League

 Michael Leruth – President, Williamsburg Youth Orchestras